Tejas-952007/Tejas-952007/README.md

-# 👋 Hello, I'm Tejas Ingale!
+# 👋 Hello, I'm Tejas Ingle!

 Welcome to my GitHub profile!
 I'm a passionate coder and tech enthusiast with a strong interest in **Artificial Intelligence (AI)** and **Data Science**.
 I love building innovative solutions, solving complex problems, and exploring the endless possibilities of technology.
 Here, you'll find a collection of my projects and contributions that reflect my journey in programming and AI.